 Used this Whitstable guide?

 I hope you find this guide helpful.
 If you do use it, please let me know by leaving a comment below.
 Even better, tag me with your yummy foodie photos from visiting the town.
-You can always find me on Facebook, Instagram, Pinterest and Twitter.
+You can always find me on Facebook, Instagram, and Pinterest.

-And also… If you find anywhere that I haven’t mentioned that you feel should be included in the guide, do tell me… It’s possible that they have ‘upped their game’ since I published or that I inadvertently missed them when I walked the streets.
+And also… If you find anywhere that I haven’t mentioned that you feel should be included in the guide, please tell me… It’s possible that they have ‘upped their game’ since I published, that they are new, or that I inadvertently missed them when I walked the streets.